Focus and Scope

 This journal provides immediate open access to its content on the principle that making research freely available to the public supports a greater global exchange of knowledge.

 Authors of articles published remain the copyright holders and grant third parties the right to use, reproduce, and share the article according to the Creative Commons license agreement.

 All content published with LSE Press is assigned a Digital Object Identifier (DOI) for online tracking and referencing.

 We register our journals and books with as many suitable indexers as possible and can provide advice to editors on how to improve the chances of application to high impact index services.
 All of our article metadata are openly available for harvesting by indexing services via OAI-PMH and the journals are registered with Open Archives for discovery.

 We assist our editors with getting their journals indexed in the Directory of Open Access Journals (DOAJ) and can provide advice on getting indexed in databases such as Scopus or Web of Science.

-LSE Press content is archived with LOCKSS, and copies of all LSE Press content is also made available from LSE Research Online, the School’s open access repository.
+LSE Press content is LOCKSS enabled, and copies of all LSE Press content is also made available from LSE Research Online, the School’s open access repository.